 Instead, minimalism is a trusted rule of thumb.
 Less is more when it comes to furniture, and will help you make aesthetic decisions that keep your room feeling light and uncluttered.

 Wooden furniture is always a chic choice and pairs well with the color schemes mentioned in the previous section.
 The natural qualities of wood also add to the sense of openness.
 Once you've settled on the right furniture, ensure that things like coffee tables, chairs, sofas, and tables are slightly raised from the ground.
 This technique will mean light emerging from underneath the pieces won't be blocked and close-off the room.

 To elongate the dimensions of a room, the base of it should be continuous.
 Different patterns can cut a room into separate sections and look too 'busy' to be spacious.
 The most powerful interior design ideas stem from using the same flooring throughout a home to create a flowing effect.

 That said, floor renovations can be pricey, so classic alternatives include hardwood in the living room, white tiling in the kitchen, and cream carpets in the bedrooms.
 Just be conscious not to use rugs as these break up the flooring theme.

 The way the flooring is installed should be taken into consideration too.
 If you opt for laminate or tiled floors, pieces that are placed parallel to the longest wall in the room will give the biggest illusion of more space.

 These home decor ideas prove that you don't have to live in a mansion to enjoy large amounts of space.

 In the same way that architects adopt small fixes to alter how people interact with space in public areas, you can do the same in your home.
-And, if you're not ready to commit to the changes just yet, the DecorMatters app allows you to experiment with virtual renovations.
-Play with mirrors, color schemes, furniture, and flooring in the app to boost your house design and how you feel in your home.
+And, if you're not ready to commit to the changes just yet, the DecorMatters room design app allows you to experiment with virtual renovations and design ideas for small spaces.
+Play with mirrors, color schemes, furniture, and flooring in the design app to boost your house design and how you feel in your home.